-However, given the procedure, many might have some misconceptions of what an ostomy surgery is and how having an ostomy can affect an individual’s daily life.
-For this reason, we thought it could be beneficial to address a few of the more common myths about living with an ostomy to help the public better understand that there is life after the procedure.
+However, given the severity of this surgical procedure, some people have misconceptions about ostomy surgery and how having an ostomy can affect daily life.
+Let’s address a few of the more common myths about living with an ostomy to help you see what life is really like after an ostomy.

 Ostomy Myth 1: People will know that I have an ostomy.